 Accordingly, the RowErg is designed to closely emulate the feeling of real competitive club rowing, with minimal seat movement but a free-to-move footrest, recreating the feeling of sitting in a set position on a boat with your feet free.

-Unlike our other picks, this rower does not include a fancy color screen or a monthly membership subscription.
+This rower does not include a fancy color screen or a monthly membership subscription, unlike our other picks.
 But you can easily connect your own mobile tablet or phone to the rower via its integrated device holder for a large screen experience!

 It’s a substantial baseline standard.
 For everyday users, the machine folds, though, into a bulkier shape than most of the other rowers on this list, and its PM5 monitor is compatible with third-party apps, including Zwift and Regatta.